ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-amcl.md

 Description
 :   The fully-qualified type of the plugin class.
 Options are "nav2_amcl::DifferentialMotionModel" and "nav2_amcl::OmniMotionModel".
 Users can also provide their own custom motion model plugin type.

-  Note for users of galactic and earlier
-:   The models are selectable by string key (valid options: "differential", "omnidirectional") rather than plugins.

 ### **`save_pose_rate`**

 | Type     | Default |